ddiblis/classification-banner/README.md

 ```

 # Autostart
+(As of 1.7.1, this gets automatically dropped into the directory mentioned below, meaning you don't have to build this out yourself)
 To auto-start the classification-banner script on the GNOME Desktop,
 create the file `/etc/xdg/autostart/classification-banner.desktop`
 with the following contents: